These content marketing tips have helped us grow our clients’ traffic values by over $85 million — every year.

 By thinking ahead, you can rank for these types of terms before keyword tools even start to suggest them to you or show search volume for them (and trust us, SV is coming).

 Securing links without conducting outreach is possible if you put your brand in the right position.
-This type of coverage is known as passive links, and you don’t need to be a unicorn startup to take advantage of the SEO benefits of free press.
+This type of coverage is known as passive linking, and you don’t need to be a unicorn startup to take advantage of the SEO benefits of free press.
 All you need to do is leverage the information you already have.

 Proprietary data is a goldmine for creating passive links.
-By targeting keywords in your industry that researchers often search for (such as “statistics,” “data,” “roundup,” “trends” or “calculator”) you can get your internal data in front of those who will share that information with the public.
+By targeting keywords in your industry that researchers often search for (such as “statistics,” “data,” “roundup,” “trends” or “calculator”), you can get your internal data in front of those who will share that information with the public.

 This is a much more powerful strategy than just collecting third-party data, because most journalists will link out to the original source anyways.

-5. Focus on Low Time to Value
+6. Focus on Low Time to Value

-Picture this: you spend thousands of dollars and hours on a big piece of high-quality content, only to see it fall flat in conversions and page views.
+Picture this: You spend thousands of dollars and hours on a big piece of high-quality content, only to see it fall flat in conversions and page views.
 We’ve all been there.
 However, to really scale your content marketing efforts, putting a focus on lower lift and high-value content is crucial.

 Low time to value content includes:

-• Calculators with pre-filled information for ease of use
+- Calculators with pre-filled information for ease of use

-• Content with subheaders above the fold to make the answer easy to find
+- Content with subheaders above the fold to make the answer easy to find

-• Posts targeting keywords with high passive link intent
+- Posts targeting keywords with high passive link intent

-• Curated roundup posts to build relationships with other bloggers
+- Curated roundup posts to build relationships with other bloggers

-The goal is to make your content as simple to understand and as interactive as possible, to boost user experience and keep them coming back for more.
+The goal is to make your content as simple to understand and as interactive as possible to boost user experience and keep them coming back for more.
 Check out an example of a pre-filled calculator below.

 On most SERPs, new content has an advantage over older articles.
 That’s why keeping your content fresh by evaluating freshness distance — or the distance between the most recently updated and the oldest post on a given SERP — is so important.